MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

     - Enter the Client ID, Secret noted in previous section.
     - Specify the environment URL under Resource URL section.

+1. Copy the Redirect URL

+1. Open the created Entra App Registration

+1. Select **Authentication**

+1. In the Web Redirect URIs add the Redirect URL

+1. Select **Save** to update the App Registration

+1. Switch back to the custom connnector.

 1. Select **Update connector**.

 1. Under the **Test** tab, create a **New connection**.